tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

 The :code:`wapt-get reset-uuid` command retrieves the host :term:`UUID` from BIOS and resends it to the WAPT inventory server.

-The command :code:`wapt-get wapt-get reset-uuid` returns:
+The command :code:`wapt-get reset-uuid` returns:

 .. code-block:: bash